MansoorAB/Machine_Fault_Recognitioin/readme.md

 ## Overview
 This project is about predicting a production line machine fault status using Wafer data.

 For this purpose, historical data is validated, segregated into clusters and then separate machine learning models are built for each cluster.

 During prediction, each wafer is classified into an appropriate cluster and using the model for that cluster, its status is predicted.

 ## Motivation
+Early prediction of faulty machines will help the factory personnel to carry out relevant maintenance tasks.
+This will ensure uninterrupted production service line.

+An interruption to production service line is causing a huge financial impact and loss of reputation to the client.

 **Services Used:**